Murtaza01/obsidian-vault/homework/drama/dr_faustus_exam1.md

 **Lines, circles, scenes, letters, and characters;**\
 **Ay, these are those that Faustus most desires**\.

-Said by: Faustus.\
-Scene 1\
-After Faustus realizes that all branches of knowledge are useless.

-Faustus takes interest in necromantic books saying that those books are heavenly (an irony because they are devilish), and that they are what interest him the most.
+These lines are said by Faustus after Faustus realizes that all branches of knowledge are useless, Faustus takes interest in necromantic books saying that those books are heavenly which is an irony because they are devilish.

 **Quote 2/ O Faustus lay that damned book aside**\
 **And Gaze not on it lest it tempt they soul**\
 **and heap god's heavy wrath upon they head**\
 **Read, read the scriptures: that is blasphemy**\.

-Said by: Good Angel\
-Scene 1\
-After Faustus interest in black magic.

-Good angel warn Faustus to leave necromantic books aside, because it corrupts the soul and that god will punish him for it, and read the holy books instead.
+These lines are said by Good Angel after Faustus interest in black magic,Good angel warn Faustus to leave necromantic books aside,because it corrupts the soul and that god will punish him for it, and read the holy books instead.

 Good Angel is an abstract character that represent the good in Faustus